ArhitaK/NIDS_models-ML-DL/README.md

 The experimental results show the need for proper manipulation of these features to reduce the overhead in modelling the IDS. scores.
 We got recall score of 0.9904 through LSTM .

 # Running the Notebook
-The notebook can be run on
+The notebook can be run on Google Colaboratory or Jupyter Notebook

 # Google Colaboratory
 Jupyter Notebook